tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 ## Intro -- TL;DR
 In the Go runtime, defers are handled like [goroutines](https://tpaschalis.github.io/goroutines-size/) or channels -- as constructs of the language itself.

-Multiple defers are stacked on the *defer chain*, and executed them in LIFO order, as in this example below.
+Multiple defers are stacked on the *defer chain*, and executed in LIFO order, as seen here.

 ```go
 func main() {